GGn0/python-examples/bokeh_server/README.md

 # Bokeh server

-Simple example oh a local bokeh server instance  .
+Simple example of a local bokeh server instance.

 The example shows a point plot with a configurable point size
 The bokeh server handles the callback that updates the source data.